fw4spl-org/fw4spl-doc/Tutorials/src/Tuto02DataServiceBasic.rst

 [*Tuto02DataServiceBasic*] Display an image
 *********************************************

-The secons tutorial represents a basic application that display a medical 3D image.
+The second tutorial represents a basic application that display a medical 3D image.

 .. figure:: ../media/tuto02DataServiceBasic.png
     :scale: 50